hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 ### When to use

 - To navigate to a new destination, either internally or externally.
-- Wihtin a block of body text or other text element.
+- Within a block of body text or other text element.

 ### When not to use